iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ***

 [Jimdo](https://iwantmyname.com/services/website-builder/jimdo-custom-domain) ([website](http://www.jimdo.com/)) - Jimdo is another easy tool for getting sites up, and like Yola, has plenty of templates for less edgy sites (although you can make any site look like just about anything you want).
-The e-commerce platform is also quite popular, with a
+The e-commerce platform is also quite popular, with simple tools to help you get your products online.

 ***

+Moonfruit

 For more specialized small business platforms, we've created lists for [customizable online stores](https://iwantmyname.com/blog/2013/11/13-platforms-for-creating-a-customizable-online-store.html) and [restaurant site builders](https://iwantmyname.com/blog/2014/05/Platforms-for-building-restaurant-websites.html).
 And of course, if you have any questions, just send us a tweet [@iwantmyname](https://twitter.com/iwantmyname).